Novated lease: Salary packaging with novated leases

-Tax treatment of a novated lease
+Tax treatment of a salary packaged novated lease

 In Australia, non cash benefits provided to an employee are regarded as fringe benefits and employers must pay fringe benefits tax (FBT) on the value of these benefits at a rate equivalent to the highest marginal income tax rate.

-Since after novation of the lease the employer is now paying the running costs of the vehicle and providing the use of the vehicle to the employee, it is a fringe benefit.
+When salary packaging a motor vehicle via a novated lease, a fringe benefit is created, and the employer may be liable to pay FBT.

-Cars are treated in a concessional manner by the fringe benefits legislation and rather than using the actual running costs, the value of the fringe benefit can be set at 20% of the original purchase price of the vehicle, less stamp duty, motor vehicle registration and Compulsory Third Party Insurance.
+Cars are treated in a concessional manner by the fringe benefits legislation and rather than using the actual running costs, the value of the fringe benefit can instead be set at 20% of the original purchase price of the vehicle, less stamp duty, motor vehicle registration and Compulsory Third Party Insurance.
 This concessional treatment assumes some business use of the provided motor vehicle, but business use is not actually required.

 Other vehicles such as commercial vehicles, utilities and motorbikes are not subject to this treatment, but may be exempt from FBT under certain circumstances.
 In 2022, amendments to the Fringe Benefits Tax Assessment Act 1986 were made to exempt employers from FBT if they provide an eligible Electric vehicle or Plug in Hybrid Electric Vehicle to their employees.

 The fringe benefit value may be reduced to two thirds of the original value at the start of the FBT year (1 April) following 4 full years since the purchase of the vehicle by the lessor.
 As most novated leases are for 5 years or less, this has a limited effect.

 In addition, if the employer is registered for goods and services tax (GST) they can claim an input tax credit equal to the amount of GST they have paid as part of the running cost.
-This reduces their net cost, and in the case of a salary packaging arrangement, the corresponding reduction in employee salary.
+This reduces their net cost, and in the case of a salary packaging arrangement, a corresponding reduction in the amount of salary forfeited by the employee in the salary packaging arrangement.

-Generally an employer also would expect their employee to reimburse the FBT the employer must pay, so the reduction in employee salary becomes equal to the total running costs paid by the employer, less GST, plus any FBT costs and administration costs.
+Generally, an employer also would expect their employee to reimburse any FBT the employer must pay, so the reduction in employee salary in the salary package becomes equal to the total running costs paid by the employer, less GST credits, plus any FBT costs and administration costs.
+It is usually beneficial to use the employee contribution method to offset the fringe benefit rather than the employer paying FBT.